 Tight fits hold the testicles close to the body, raising the scrotal temperature and causing a decrease in the sperm count or concentration as it was believed earlier.
 But this has been negated and the choice of underwear does not affect it.

 Birth control choices do have a fertility impact

 The method of contraception adopted by a woman does affect conception.
 Different forms of contraceptive methods do matter while trying to conceive.

 Specific foods or diets impact fertility

-A diet that is high in nutrients as well as fiber and cutting down on highly processed foods does help in conception.
+A diet that is high in nutrients as well as fiber and cutting down on highly processed foods do help in conception.
 Plenty of folic acids prevents birth defects and also improves sperm count.
-It is a myth to think caffeine affects conception and one must avoid coffee.
+It is a myth to think caffeine affects conception and that one must avoid coffee.
 There is a significant link between moderate amounts of caffeine and fertility.

 Research does indicate that zinc may improve also sperm but one must maintain balance in one’s diet.

 you may like: What diet to take during IVF?